h8liu-archives/xlang/readme.md

 The goal is to make all the code written in this project comprehensible for human programmers and readers.
 At least, all the code that is written in the new language needs to be comprehensible for human.
-I will put some certain care on the language design and project architecture so that it can be as comprehensible as possible.
-I will also ask my friends to review my code and see evaluate if the code is comprehensible or not.
+I will put some certain care on the language design and the project architecture so that it can be as comprehensible as possible.
+I will also ask my friends to review my code and evaluate if the code is comprehensible or not.

+I plan to have a coding blog that logs the entire procedure.

 I have several previous tries including [E8](http://github.com/e8vm) and [Luna](http://github.com/h8liu/luna).
 E8 is a simple toy architecture, and